tylertitsworth/5th-age-srd/Magic-Items/README.md

 ### Attunement

 To make use of an item’s bonuses and powers you must attune to it.
 The method of attunement depends on the specific item.
 Within five minutes you can usually figure out how to attune to an item, except for books, scrolls, tomes, and grimoires, which take hours to read through.

+A character can attune to a number of items equal to their level.

 ---